CryptoNube/Crayon-Cats/README.md

 ## Try it live on the Goerli testnet https://cryptonube.github.io/crayon-cats.

-Press Start and connect your Metamask wallet through the Goerli Testnet.
+Press Start and connect your Metamask wallet through the Goerli Testnet

 Head over to the Catalogue and check out the cats.